top of page

 Alice is a coach & consultant for Inner Work, New Work & Leadership.

-She develops and designs experiences that invite learning, unfolding and questioning and inspire mindful as well as courageous potential development & change.
-Her passion is to design future work as a place of development, empowerment and co-creation and to put people as a whole at the centre of her work.
+She develops and designs experiences that invite learning, unfolding and questioning and inspire mindful and courageous potential development & change.
+Her passion is to shape future work as a place of development, empowerment and co-creation and to put people as a whole at the center of her work.
 After more than 15 years working in marketing, sales and consulting, she has been working independently as a coach & consultant as well as a lecturer/examiner in the field of new work, agile project management and personal development since 2020.

 Katharina Heger